LitchDoctor/winter2025-group2-rpg/README.md

 Replace `<Path to Unity Editor>` and `<Path to Your Project>` with actual paths.

-# Unity Testing Guide: Play Mode & Edit Mode Tests
+# How to Create Your Own Tests

 ## 1. Setting Up the Test Framework
 1. Open Unity.